Is International Air Travel Safe For My Older Pet?

 To determine if international pet travel is safe for your four-legged loved one, consult the medical professional who knows them best.
 Your vet is in the best position to help you evaluate the situation and find safe, healthy international pet travel solutions.
 As soon as you know you will be moving out of the country, schedule a time to talk with your vet about your pet’s stamina and any specific travel-related concerns.

 Older cats and dogs tend to be more set in their ways.
 If your pet is moody about his or her feeding schedule, you’ll want to specifically talk to your vet about that.
 If they require medication, you'll need to think through and discuss with your vet if it is absolutely compulsory during travel, or if it's OK that they miss a dose or two while they are in transit.

 You also need to consider if your senior pet has any pre-existing health conditions that may be impacted by the stress of travel.

 Ultimately, it is possible you may have to consider the unthinkable.
 Your vet may advise that air travel is too risky for your elderly dog or cat.
 If so, and your move will be permanent or at least too long for boarding or pet sitting to make sense, staying behind may be the safest option.
 But don’t assume the worst before you have explored every option and have every fact in hand.
 Millions of pets fly each year, many of them older, and they handle their trip just fine.

 One thing you can be quite confident about: chances are excellent that you will find a well-qualified vet to care for your pet in your new country.

-That said, most countries and many airlines do now allow pets who are traveling on international flights to ride in the cabin - so you will need to check if this is possible.
+That said, some countries and many airlines do not allow pets who are traveling on international flights to ride in the cabin - so you will need to check if this is possible.